xo/usql/README.md

 usql is a universal command-line interface for working with SQL databases.

 usql provides a universal command-line interface for the following databases:
-PostgreSQL, MySQL, Oracle, SQLite, and Microsoft SQL Server, Microsoft ADODB (Windows only).
+PostgreSQL, MySQL, Oracle, SQLite, Microsoft SQL Server, Microsoft ADODB (Windows only), and others.

-The goal is to eventually have usql be a drop in replacement for PostgreSQL's `psql` command, with all the bells/whistles, but with the added benefit of working with more than one database.
+The goal is to eventually have usql be a drop in replacement for PostgreSQL's `psql` command, with all the bells/whistles, but with the added benefit of working with multiple databases.

 #### [Releases](https://github.com/knq/usql/releases)